thaddeuspearson/Understanding_DirtyCOW/README.md

 <br>

 - This is where the magic is happening.
-Since both helper functions are infinate while loops, both of these threads will continue to run until the script is killed by the user. *(This will make sense when we are actually executing the attack)*
+Since both helper functions are infinite while loops, both of these threads will continue to run until the script is killed by the user. *(This will make sense when we are actually executing the attack)*

 - The `write_thr` is attempting to write the string we specified in `TARGET_CONTENT` at the specified location within the file we specified in `TARGET_FILENAME`.
 Since the file that we opened has been specifically opened in read-only mode, we are going to write to a copy that is created for us in a new memory location, not the original file itself.